munificent/journal/asset/post/2010-08-31-type-checking-a-dynamic-language.md

 More precisely, Magpie's evaluation model is:

-1.  **Evaluate the scripts dynamically.** The script and any scripts it imports are executed top-down without any type-checking.
+1.  **Evaluate the scripts dynamically.** The script and any scripts it imports are executed top-down without any type checking.
 Magpie is basically a dynamic language here.
 (One way to look at Magpie is as a static language with a *really* powerful preprocessor.)